 A $5 entry fee covers a one-year subscription and eligibility for our prose and poetry awards.
 Winners receive a $250 prize and publication in our journal.
 If you are submitting work from more than one genre, please send each submission separately with a separate entry fee.

-This year’s judges:
+Last year’s judges:

 Poetry: Richard Blanco

 Richard Blanco is the author of three books of poetry: City of a Hundred Fires (for which he received the Agnes Starrett Poetry Prize from the University of Pittsburgh Press), Directions to The Beach of the Dead (winner of the Beyond Margins Award from the PEN American Center), and Looking for The Gulf Motel.
 In January 2013, Blanco was selected by President Obama to be the inaugural poet.
 Blanco is recipient of two Florida Artist Fellowships, a Residency Fellowship from the Virginia Center for the Creative Arts, and is a John Ciardi Fellow of the Bread Loaf Writers Conference.
 A builder of cities as well as poems, he holds a bachelors of science degree in Civil Engineering and a Master in Fine Arts in Creative Writing.
 He lives in Maine with his partner.

 Benjamin Busch is an actor, a photographer, a film director, and a U.S. Marine Corps infantry officer who served two combat tours in Iraq.
 He played the role of Officer Anthony Colicchio on the HBO series The Wire and has appeared on Homicide, The West Wing, and Generation Kill.
 He is the author of the memoir, Dust to Dust, for which he received the Great Lakes Colleges Association New Writers Award in Nonfiction in 2013.
 He lives on a farm in Michigan with his wife and two daughters.